ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/performance.md

 We repeat our earlier read query distributing the workload across 3 nodes, adjusting the query to use `s3Cluster`.
 This is performed automatically in ClickHouse Cloud, by refering to the `default` cluster.

 As noted in [Utilizing Clusters](#utilizing-clusters) this work is distributed a file level.
-To benefit from this feature users will require a sufficient number of files i.e. atleast > the number of nodes.
+To benefit from this feature users will require a sufficient number of files i.e. at least > the number of nodes.

 ```sql